By Nicole M. Hilton, May 9, 2018

 So, now that I was studying his face, I wondered if this man knew I had a memory problem.
 Is he trying to press my buttons?
 I thought.
 If this was true, why was he looking so playful about it?
 My memory was a sensitive subject for me!
 Who on Earth is this guy?!

 Again, he said, “You don’t recognize me, do you?”
 He smiled and I swear his eyes were doing the Samba.

-I thought, there’s NO WAY on earth this guy knows about me, or my memory problem…yeah, he’s acting like he’s my best friend, but for sure I’d remember someone if they knew me this well.
+I thought, there’s NO WAY on Earth this guy knows about me, or my memory problem…yeah, he’s acting like he’s my best friend, but for sure I’d remember someone if they knew me this well.
 He’s probably just crazy.
 So, I answered him the way I usually answer all people from my past who come asking me to remember them and any shared memories we made together.

-“I’m sorry, I have brain damage,” I said, in way of explanation.
+“I’m sorry, I have brain damage,” I said, in way of a quick explanation.
 “And you are…?”
 I smiled, although I realized halfway through the smile that I was sounding a bit passive aggressive.
 I hoped my face wasn’t turning red.
 My brain searched for answers as to who this man was and his strange behavior.
 Maybe we had attended a college class together?